Mahāsaṅghika Vinaya

 First Origin Story

-The Buddha was staying at Sāvatthī.
+The Buddha was staying in Sāvatthī.
 At that time, there was a bhikkhunī who had a dirty saṅghāṭī.
 Having unsewn it, she dried it in the sun.
 A wind came up and blew it away.

 The bhikkhunīs told Mahāpajāpatī, and she went to the World-honored One, and informed him of this matter.
 The Buddha said: “Summon that bhikkhunī.”
 When she came, he asked her: “Did you really do this?”
 She answered: “I really did this, World-honored One.”
 The Buddha said: “Why did you, when you had unsewn an old saṅghāṭī, not sew it back together yourself or had others sew it?